colinaut/alpinejs-plugin-simple-validate/README.md

 * `x-validate.integer` — valid if integer number (positive or negative)
 * `x-validate.wholenumber` — valid if whole number (positive integer)
 * Date validation: allows for / or - or . between units
-  * `x-validate.date` defaults to 'mm-dd-yyyy' format
+  * `x-validate.date` defaults to 'yyyy-mm-dd' format, as that is what `type='date'` input field saves the date as
   * `x-validate.date.mmddyyyy` — 'mm-dd-yyyy' format
   * `x-validate.date.ddmmyyyy` — 'dd-mm-yyyy' format
   * `x-validate.date.yyyymmdd` — 'yyyy-mm-dd' format